RavenSystem/mgos32toHAA/README.md

 Feel free to change or modify MELPHAA script as your needs.
 [HAA Wiki](https://github.com/RavenSystem/esp-homekit-devices/wiki)

-In addition to this firmware, you can obtain [**HAA Home Manager App**](https://github.com/RavenSystem/esp-homekit-devices/wiki/haa-home-manager), the perfect App companion to manage your HAA devices, with batch updates, enable setup mode, and other extra features:
+In addition to this firmware, you can obtain [**HAA Home Manager App**](https://github.com/RavenSystem/esp-homekit-devices/wiki/haa-home-manager), the perfect App companion to manage your HAA devices, with batch updates, enable setup mode, and other extra features (This purchase will help to support the development of this project):

 <p align="center"><a href="https://apps.apple.com/app/id1556105121"><img src="https://raw.githubusercontent.com/RavenSystem/ravensystem-media/master/haamanager_app.png"></a></p>

-If you want to measure the performance of your Apple Home, you can get [**Home Bench App**](https://github.com/RavenSystem/esp-homekit-devices/wiki/home-bench), the only App that performs speed tests directly over accessories using Apple HomeKit API:
+If you want to measure the performance of your Apple Home, you can get [**Home Bench App**](https://github.com/RavenSystem/esp-homekit-devices/wiki/home-bench), the only App that performs speed tests directly over accessories using Apple HomeKit API (This purchase will help to support the development of this project):

 <p align="center"><a href="https://apps.apple.com/app/id6473729247"><img src="https://raw.githubusercontent.com/RavenSystem/ravensystem-media/master/homebench_app.png"></a></p>